 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

-Since the stock market crash in March caused by coronavirus, Tesla's stock price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Tesla's stock price has had significant negative movement.

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 This is not a recommendation, however.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 |52-week range||$571.22 - $1,243.49|

 |50-day moving average||$922.44|

 |Wall St. target price||$951.82|

 Tesla stock price (NASDAQ:TSLA)Use our graph to track the performance of TSLA stocks over time.